italia/fatturapa-testsdi/README.md

 At this stage the testsdi in **WIP** and not fully implemented.

 Some functionalities are also **excluded** from the initial design:
-- receiving / transmitting ZIP archives
+- receiving / transmitting ZIP archives (see [issue #25](https://github.com/italia/fatturapa-testsdi/issues/25))
-- receiving / transmitting invoices with multiple `FatturaElettronicaBody` elements ("multi-invoices")
+- receiving / transmitting invoices with multiple `FatturaElettronicaBody` elements ("multi-invoices") (see [issue 22](https://github.com/italia/fatturapa-testsdi/issues/22))
-- signature verification

 **Index**: